yadahampofo/navigaid/README.md

 # API USED IN PROJECT
 <br /> *Currently in progress*<br />

+- Need to create a custom API based on my personal searches on Non-profit Organizations with medicaid processing services
-A Google Custom Search JSON API which embedded in the search bar component of the project to allow users to be able to search for information related to the medicaid renrollment process.
+- A Google Custom Search JSON API which embedded in the search bar component of the project to allow users to be able to search for information related to the medicaid renrollment process.